 John McLarty: Yes.
 Yeah.
 With physical power.

 Kimberly Faith: Yes.
 Yeah.
-You wanna read that Yeah.
+You want to read that

-John McLarty: That’s great out of it.
-Judges fourteen six.
+John McLarty: Yeah.
+That’s great out of Judges 14:6.
 And the spirit of the Lord came mightily upon him.
 This is Samson.
-And he tore the line apart as one would have torn apart a young goat.
+And he tore the lion apart as one would have torn apart a young goat.

 Kimberly Faith: Right.
 Right.

 John McLarty: Just this surge of power.
-But and the spirit of the Lord came mightily upon him.
+And the spirit of the Lord came mightily upon him.

 Kimberly Faith: Yeah.
-And and and we see that in David.
-Mhmm.
-In first Samuel sixteen thirteen, when he was anointed by Samuel, says Samuel took the horn of oil and anointed him in the midst of his brothers, and the spirit of the Lord came upon David from that day forward.
+And we see that in David, in First Samuel 16:13, when he was anointed by Samuel, it says Samuel took the horn of oil and anointed him in the midst of his brothers, and the spirit of the Lord came upon David from that day forward.

 John McLarty: Right.

-Kimberly Faith: It’s just it’s you know, and then you see the life of David, especially, you know, writing the psalms and many of the psalms.
-And just when he went up and and, you know, faced Goliath, he was like, it was a no brainer for him.
-Like, why why is this this dog, he called him a dog, I think, you know, threatening the tribe of Israel?
+Kimberly Faith: It’s just, you know, and then you see the life of David, especially, you know, writing the Psalms and many of the Psalms.
+And just when he went up and, you know, faced Goliath, he was like, it was a no brainer for him.
+Like, why is this dog, he called him a dog, I think, you know, threatening the tribe of Israel?
 You know?
 We are God’s people, you know?

-He was kind of just it was like a no brainer for him where they were all cowering in fear.
-And that obviously the spirit of the Lord.
-We I I I remember the the empowering of Joshua when Moses laid hands on him.
+He was kind of just, it was like a no brainer for him where they were all cowering in fear.
+And that is obviously the spirit of the Lord.
+I remember the empowering of Joshua when Moses laid hands on him.
 Do you remember that?

 John McLarty: Yeah.
-Now that Joshua, son of Nun this is Deuteronomy thirty four nine.
+Now that Joshua, son of Nun this is Deuteronomy 34:9.
 Joshua, the son of Nun, was full of the spirit of wisdom, for Moses had laid his hands on him.
 He was filled with the spirit of wisdom to lead Israel into the promised land.
-Mhmm.

 John McLarty: That’s a great one.
 Yeah.
-But the spirit of the Lord came upon Gideon, then he blew the trumpet, and the Asburites gathered behind him.
+But the spirit of the Lord came upon Gideon, then he blew the trumpet, and the Abiezrites gathered behind him.

-Kimberly Faith: And and, you know, when when the when this verse, you know
+Kimberly Faith: And, you know, when this verse, you know

 John McLarty: This is just a little footnote backing up what you said.
-He transformed a coward.
-Uh-huh.
-Spirit of the Lord transformed a coward into a commander.
+He transformed a coward, the Spirit of the Lord transformed a coward into a commander.

-John McLarty: You have to bring up yeah.
-Yeah.
-King David.
+John McLarty: Right.
+You have to bring up, yeah

 Kimberly Faith: Yes.
-Because David David’s prayer of repentance after he had sinned with Bathsheba and killed Uriah, You know, he makes this prayer.
+Because David’s prayer of repentance after he had sinned with Bathsheba and killed Uriah, you know, he makes this prayer.
 Why don’t you read that prayer of David about the Holy Spirit specifically?

 John McLarty: Yeah, it’s really interesting.
-So Psalm 5one 11, and David has repented, and he’s realized his sin.
+So Psalm 51:11, and David has repented, and he’s realized his sin.
 And he says, Do not cast me away from your presence and do not take your Holy Spirit from me.

 John McLarty: Kind of stop operations.